agardiner/csv-diff/README.md

 ```

 Data can also be diffed if it is an XML source, although this requires a little
-more effor to tell CSVDiff how to transform/extract content from the XML document
+more effort to tell CSVDiff how to transform/extract content from the XML document
 into an array-of-arrays form.
 It also introduces a dependency on Nokogiri - you
 will need to install this gem to use CSVDiff with XML sources.